pulp/pulp_deb/docs/plugin_maintenance.rst

 You can adjust the configuration in the ``template_config.yml`` file to affect the other plugin template commands.

-In order to apply the latest Travis pipeline changes use:
+In order to apply the latest GitHub actions pipeline changes use:

 .. code-block:: none

-   ./plugin-template --travis pulp_deb
+   ./plugin-template --github pulp_deb

 In order to apply a full plugin skeleton from the plugin template use: